 In describing his day-to-day duties, the young engineman explains, “As an engineman, we are responsible for maintaining and operating the ship’s main propulsion system, generators, air compressors, and controllable pitch propeller systems.
 We keep the ship moving and keep the engines running.”

-Adds FNSN Serna, “There is always work to be done here and it is very fast paced.”
+Adds FNSN Serna, “There is always work to be done here and it is very fast-paced.”

 Formerly stationed onboard the USS Pearl Harbor (LSD 52), EN2 Gabrielle Anthony enjoys the opportunities her Navy career has afforded her, “The Navy has given me the opportunity to become a worldwide influence.”

-The job of a Navy Engineman is physical and not always in the most comfortable environments.
+The job of a Navy Engineman is physical and fast-paced, and not always in the most comfortable environments.
 However, it is necessary, and the Navy is always on the lookout for men and women who can handle it.

 Typical Rotation